 There is a risk that failure to adopt a new Code of Meeting Practice by the end of May 2022 may lead to confusion as to the provisions that apply to Council meetings from that date.
-To mitigate this risk it is proposed that Council develop, publicly exhibit and adopt a new code of meeting practice prior to the end of May 2022.
+To mitigate this risk, Council has developed, and publicly exhibited a new code of meeting practice to allow adoption prior to the end of May 2022.